KrishnaSaiPendem/AIRLINE-FINANCIAL-ECONOMICS-DASHBOARD/Automation/README.md

-# Airline Data and Stock Analysis Project
+# Airline Data and Stock Data Download

-This repository contains Python scripts and instructions for setting up an environment to pull and analyze airline data and stock market trends.
+This part of the repository contains Python, shell scripts and instructions for setting up an environment to extract, transform and load airline data and stock market trends data in Amazon S3 bucket for use in Machine Learning model building and dashboard.
 The project utilizes tools like `selenium`, `yfinance`, and `pandas` for data extraction and processing.

 ## Table of Contents
 - [Automation Overview](#project-overview)